Michael Thieke was born 1971 in Düsseldorf/Germany. He moved to Berlin in 1993 , since 2000 he lives also part time in Rome.

 In 2007 Michael joined the Uli Gumpert Workshop Band (CD: Suites).
 The band played concerts at Goethe Institut Rome, Philharmonie Berlin, Deutsches Historisches Museum Berlin, jazzwerkstatt festival New York, and others.

 In 2009 Michael participated in the first concert of the Splitter Orchester, curated by Clare Cooper, Clayton Thomas and Gregor Hotz, at the Asien Pazifik Wochen in Berlin.
 In 2010 the orchestra rehearsed regularly once a month at Wabe/Berlin, in november 2010, after a full week of rehearsals the orchestra, in a version consisting of 24 players (featuring Werner Dafeldecker, Burkhard Beins, Axel Doerner, Anthea Caddy, Ignaz Schick, Robin Hayward, Morten Olsen, Mario de Vega, Penelopex, Biliana Voutchkova and others), presented a concert at Radialsystem Berlin with improvised and structured material.
 In 2011 the orchetsra reherased monthly, and presented a concert at Wabe with the full orchestra.
-In 2012 the orchestra is invited to play a composition by Matthias Spahlinger and own material at the Darmstädter Ferienkurse für Neue Musik.
+In 2012 the orchestra was invited to play a composition by Matthias Spahlinger and own material at the Darmstädter Ferienkurse für Neue Musik.

 Also in 2009 a new trio called Der lange Schatten was founded with Antonio Borghini on bass and Havard Wiik on piano.
 The band is working on material for a first release, that has been be recorded in 2012 at bau4 in Switzerland.
 The same year the trio did a radio live recording for the SWR radio, and concerts in Norway, Germany and Switzerland.